paracetamol951/caisse-enregistreuse-mcp-server/README.md

 ## 🔹 Example usage (ChatGPT / Claude MCP)

-- 💬 “Show me today’s sales”
+- 💬 "Show me today's sales"
-- 💬 “Record a sale of 2 coffees and 1 croissant at table 84”
+- 💬 "Record a sale of 2 coffees and 1 croissant at table 84"
-- 💬 “Ten red roses to deliver to Mrs. Dupond at 6:15 PM!”
+- 💬 "Ten red roses to deliver to Mrs. Dupond at 6:15 PM!"
-- 💬 “Generate a cash register report for the week”
+- 💬 "Generate a cash register report for the week"
-- 💬 “Have takeaway sales increased this year?”
+- 💬 "Have takeaway sales increased this year?"
-- 💬 “Did customer Dupont pay for their order?”
+- 💬 "Did customer Dupont pay for their order?"

 ---